Why do people criticize? It’s an age-old question, one that has been around as long as humans ourselves.

 Remember, criticism is a reflection of who they are, not who you are.
 It is created by them, by their mind, their emotions, and their limiting beliefs.

-Just because they “sent” you criticism, doesn’t mean you need to accept “delivery”.
+Meaning, just because someone wants to “send” you criticism doesn’t mean that you need to accept “delivery”.

 People who are hurtful are always fearful.
 People who are at peace with themselves are kind.